Programme

 Agesan RAJAGOPAUL

-Partner and Head: Global Energy and Materials Practice, McKinsey & Company, Africa, McKinsey & Company, Africa
+Partner and Head: Global Energy and Materials Practice, McKinsey & Company, Africa

 • (GMT+2)